bleow/CZ1115PROJ-DataScience_Python/README.md

 ### Tableau: FSP5_Team07 Tableau_Dashboard
 These Tableau visualisations were used to give us a better understanding of our datasets from Notebooks #1 and #2.
 Visualisations are being divided into 2 main categories, with one containg all subzones, and the other containing only the 20 subzones with the most public transportation traffic.
 Examples of visualisations included would be "Youngest Subzones", "Average Income" and "00 - 19".

-## Datasets Folder:
+## Datasets Folder
 Datasets used for this project can be found in this folder.
+Examples of these include locations of bus stops and MRT stations, demographics of subzones, and passenger volumes of public tranposrtation.